-A guest submission from Jess Ruciak at Elderton Wines.
-Elderton is run by second generation brothers, Cameron and Allister, and together they work to uphold the values and traditions that were originally set by their parents, proudly winning the Silver Award for Cellar Doors at the 2015 South Australian Tourism Awards.
+A guest submission from Jess Ruciack at Elderton Wines.
+Elderton is run by second generation brothers, Cameron and Allister, and together they work to uphold the values and traditions that were originally set by their parents, proudly winning the Silver Award for Cellar Doors at the 2015 and 2016 South Australian Tourism Awards.

-The Nuriootpa Wine Trail allows you to explore the wineries of Nuriootpa via an easy to follow map .
+The Nuriootpa Wine Trail allows you to explore the wineries of Nuriootpa via an easy to follow map.
 Many of our wineries are only a few hundred metres from each other, with the total distance of the trail being just over 8km.
 This makes it perfect for a day itinerary.
 If you don’t wish to drive, cycling to each of the Nuriootpa wineries is certainly possible for all levels of experience.
-Hire bikes in Nuriootpa from Barossa Bike Hire or Barossa Tourist Park , or in Tanunda from the Barossa Visitor Information Centre.
+Hire bikes from Barossa Tourist Park or the Barossa Visitor Information Centre.
 If you would prefer to be chauffeured by an experienced guide, a number of local services are available for hire - click here for more information!

 Gibson Wines is nestled in the outskirts of Nuriootpa and is owned by passionate Barossans Rob and Anne Gibson.
 Rob’s handcrafted wines are made from sites selected across the Barossa.
 Known for their Sunday Funday events, feel like part of the family when you visit Gibson Wines at the Cellar Door, which along with the 1800s cottage provides a great setting for a tasting.
 Be sure to ask about the Sparkling Merlot and the Old Vine Shiraz.